djellemah/clevic/README.txt

 Using ActiveRecord means Clevic supports Postgresql, Mysql and so on.
 It's been tested with Postgres and sqlite.

 Using Qt means it runs on Linux, Windows and OSX.
+Thoroughly tested in Linux, slightly tested in Windows and OSX.

 == FEATURES: